Govt cops flak over inflation surge

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+"The borders here in Japan are not generally open, in terms of tourism coming and going."

+It was important for the Government to support and promote New Zealand's major exporters on trips such as this one, she said.

-Robertson has pointed to global issues, such as the war in Ukraine and disrupted shipping and supply lines because of Covid-19 as the main factors in rising inflation.
+Earlier, Finance Minister Grant Robertson pointed to global issues, such as the war in Ukraine and disrupted shipping and supply lines because of Covid-19 as the main factors in rising inflation.

 "These are challenging times for the global economy with significant increases in food and fuel prices hitting all nations," Robertson said.